-There is further potential to encourage a mode shift from car to public transport resulting from the bus priority measures; however, this is anticipated to be minor due to the likely limited scale of measures implemented within settlements throughout the A96 corridor and the frequency of services.
-The inclusion of DRT and MaaS, combined with improved public transport interchange facilities may have a more significant impact on modal shift.
-In addition, improved rail journey times are also anticipated to impact on mode share for longer distance trips towards key economic hubs such as Inverness and Aberdeen and have a greater impact corridor-wide than bus priority in the aforementioned settlements in this package.
+The potential to induce a mode shift from car to public transport is limited due to the rural nature of the sections considered in this package.
+The inclusion of DRT and MaaS, may have some impact on the rural areas assuming any DRT scheme extends beyond the settlement boundaries to capture more rural areas along the A96 corridor, though this is not expected to result in a significant mode shift for these areas.
+There may however be benefits associated with the interventions associated with improving rail journey times as this is anticipated to impact on mode share for longer distance trips towards key economic hubs such as Inverness and Aberdeen and is expected to have a greater impact corridor-wide than the bus priority measures considered within this package.